 Everyone in the department, whether they have years of experience like your service manager or are brand-new interns, should be driven to succeed.

-You can monitor key performance indicators (KPIs) and compare performance to service level agreements (SLAs) using customer service analytics.
+You can monitor key performance indicators (KPIs) and compare agent performance to service level agreements (SLAs) using customer service analytics.
 For instance, you can monitor your agents’ average response times to determine which ones perform above expectations and which need to receive additional training to improve their game.

 4. Reduce Customer Service Costs